svpatro/NumberTheory/README.md

 To run the program, enter `make AA` while in the NumberTheory directory.

-This will produce an executable named `main` using the gcc compiler.
+This will produce an executable named `main` using the gcc compiler and automatically run the program!

 ---